 ✓ All meals

-✓ All expeditions, activities, excursions, volunteer projects and entry fees as described in the itinerary
+✓ All expeditions, activities, excursions, volunteer projects, and entry fees as described in the itinerary

-✓ Experienced Program Instructors and local guides
+✓ Experienced and relatable Program Instructors and local guides

 ✓ Informal lectures from resident experts on conservation and eco-tourism